• About the Artist

 Fiji Drua

-A scale model I built several years ago, commissioned by a collector in Taiwan who visited the Fiji Museum in Suva.
+A scale model built by the author several years ago, commissioned by a visitor to the Fiji Museum in Suva.

 Fiji Drua